dhis2designlab/scp-cli/README.md

 This package provides a command line interface `dhis2-scp-cli` with various commands.

 * `dhis2-scp-cli verify`: This command will check the quality of your npm package.
+* `dhis2-scp-cli pr-verify`: This command is run during the whitelist pipeline.
+Not meant to be used directly.

 The command will do the following: